maxmolander/MusicTheoryIdea1/README.md

 # MusicTheoryIdea1
 Holding, repeating, arpeggiating, etc with 8 note chords

-This is an exercise to learn about python audio programming, possibly to inform more elaborate future dsp-type projects
+This is an exercise to learn about python audio programming to inform more elaborate music theory decision-making and dsp-type projects

-Given a bpm (beats per minute) and number of beats per chord, the goal is to:
+Given a bpm (beats per minute) and number of beats per chord, this project should:

-build 8-note chords based off of:
+build 8-note triad and seventh chords based off of:
   Note names (A, Bb, C#...) and
   Chord quality (Major, minor7...)

-"perform" and sequence multiple chords in different ways such as holding a chord, playing it on and off, or arpeggiating up through the notes
+"perform" and sequence multiple chords in different ways such as holding a chord, playing it on and off, arpeggiating up through the notes, or a combination